Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Allergies: While rare, some people may have an allergic reaction to chia seeds.
 Symptoms of an allergic reaction may include hives, itching, swelling, and difficulty breathing.
 If you experience any of these symptoms after consuming chia seeds, seek medical attention immediately.

 The seeds are a nutritious and versatile food that can provide numerous health benefits.
-They are high in fiber, protein, omega-3 fatty acids, and several vitamins and minerals.
+They are high in fibre, protein, omega-3 fatty acids, and several vitamins and minerals.
 However, as with any food, there are some potential health risks to be aware of.
 If you have any concerns or pre-existing health conditions, it is recommended to consult with your healthcare provider before adding chia seeds to your diet.
 Overall, chia seeds can be a healthy and delicious addition to any diet when consumed in moderation.

 6. Comparison between Chia Seeds vs. flax Seeds vs. basil Seeds